Southern California Association of Governments: Governance

 SCAG's policy direction is guided by the 86-member official governing board known as the Regional Council.
 The Regional Council is composed of 67 Districts that include an elected representative of one or more cities of approximately equal population levels that have a geographic community of interest (except the City of Long Beach, which has two representatives).
 Additionally, membership in SCAG's Regional Council includes one representative from each county Board of Supervisors (except the County of Los Angeles, which has two representatives).
 SCAG's Regional Council also includes one representative of the Southern California Native American Tribal Governments.
-Finally, all members of the Los Angeles City Council are each considered members of the SCAG Regional Council, and the Mayor of the City of Los Angeles, serves as the Los Angeles City At-Large Representative.
+Finally, all members of the Los Angeles City Council are each considered members of the SCAG Regional Council, and the mayor of Los Angeles, serves as the Los Angeles City At-Large Representative.

 SCAG Member Cities

 As of December 2014, the SCAG region consists of 191 cities, six counties, and one Tribal Government.
 Members include: